 gatt_configuration.btconf provides the trunk of the GATT database.
 It is located inside the config > btconfig directory of your project.
 You can add additional XML files in the same directory and extend the GATT database.
 The contents of the additional XML files will appear as Contributed Items in the GATT Configurator UI.
 For examples, see the ota-dfu.xml file provided with most sample applications.

 The GATT database developed with the Profile Toolkit is converted to a .c file and a .h file and included in the application project as a pre-build step when the firmware is compiled.
 Then, the GATT can be accessed with the Bluetooth stack GATT APIs or by a remote Bluetooth device.

 CMSIS and EMLIB

 The Cortex Microcontroller Software Interface Standard (CMSIS) is a common coding standard for all ARM Cortex devices.
 The CMSIS library provided by Silicon Labs contains header files, defines (for peripherals, registers and bitfields), and startup files for all devices.
-In addition, CMSIS includes functions that are common to all Cortex devices, such as interrupt handling, intrinsic functions, etc. Although it is possible to write to registers using hard-coded address and data values, it is recommended to use the defines to ensure portability and readability of the code.
+In addition, CMSIS includes functions that are common to all Cortex devices, such as interrupt handling, intrinsic functions, and so on.
+Although you can write to registers using hard-coded address and data values, it is recommended to use the defines to ensure portability and readability of the code.

 To simplify programming Wireless Geckos, Silicon Labs develops and maintains a complete C function library called EMLIB that provides efficient, clear, and robust access to and control of all peripherals and core functions in the device.
-This library resides within the em_xxx.c (for example, em_dac.c) and em_xxx.h files in the SDK.
-The EMLIB documentation is available under the Gecko Platform documentation.
+This library is within the em_xxx.c (for example, em_dac.c) and em_xxx.h files in the SDK.
+The EMLIB documentation is available in the Gecko Platform documentation.

 About the Bluetooth SDK